jcole356/w2-python-code-generation-and-completion-jcole356-3veaa-ci-cd-exercise/README.md

 Code will be deployed to Google Cloud Run upon merging of Pull Requests.

+## Security

+SNYK will automatically check the container and requirements file for security vulnerabilities when opening a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the License file for details.